manichandra-donthula/EZ-TS/README.md

-# High_End_Package_Specific_Training
+# Trainings_Provided_By_EZ
-This is the high end package specific training provided by SR University.
+This is the repository for all trainings provided by EZ.
-I hope it will be a little helpful to beginners.